◷ Reading Time: 8 minutes

 Resume the Workflow

-• Paste them in Workflow Resume under the info tab.
+- Paste them in the Lifcycle Resume under the info tab.

-In this example, it is an approval (ACCEPT or REJECT).
+In this example, it is an approval (Approve or Reject).

-• Delete the input under the Inputs tab.
+- Delete the input under the Inputs tab if the next step doesn’t need it.

-If you go to Workflows and click on the workflow, you will see its status.
+If you go to Lifecycles and click on the workflow, you will see its status.

 Troubleshooting